Skip to Main Content

 Visit Online Library Workshops for more information and the access point to the workshops.

-During the campus closure, librarians continue to provide asynchronous and synchronous instruction on research skills and information competency.
-Examples of such instruction may include sessions via Zoom, online research guides, slide presentations, exercises to find/evaluate information, and videos or demonstrations.
+Librarians provide asynchronous and synchronous instruction on research skills and information competency.
+Examples of such instruction may include sessions via Zoom, course-specific videos, online research guides, slide presentations, exercises to find/evaluate information, and videos or demonstrations.

 Request library instruction for your class.